ytiurin/observingproxy/README.md

 _o(obj).p3=3;
 ```

 observer is notified only once with `changes` argument containing latest modifications.
-It makes observer load sustainable to cases when observed object is intensively changed.
+It makes observer a load sustainable to an observed object being intensively modified.